 Two experimental sites were selected based on the following criteria: advanced degradation status, accessibility, geomorphological homogeneity, and feasibility of sampling.

-Site 1: Sylvopastoral Bunds (Plateaus)
+Site 1: Silvopastoral Bunds (Plateaus)

 The first site, covering an area of 16 hectares, is located at 13°41’46.9” N; 2°44’53.0” E.

 The soil is ferruginous, tropical, slightly leached, shallow, with some presence of gravel crusts and erosion.
-The site was developed using 280 sylvopastoral bunds within which 1,400 Ziziphus mauritiana plants were planted (on the 8 hectares used as treated plots) (Figure 2).
+The site was developed using 280 silvopastoral bunds within which 1,400 Ziziphus mauritiana plants were planted (on the 8 hectares used as treated plots) (Figure 2).

 These bunds consist of long excavations arranged along the contour lines and equipped with wings-oriented upslope.
 They generally consist of a ridge on the downslope side and a ditch upslope fitted with two wings, the space between which is seeded with herbaceous plants, while fodder trees are planted along the edges.

 Figure2.
-Sylvopastoral Bunds
+Silvopastoral Bunds

 Site 2: Forest Half-Moons (Glacis)